Community Psychiatric Unit

-The Community Psychiatric Unit provides short-term (7-14 days) care for youth (12-17) focused on the management and stabilization of acute mental health needs.
+The Community Psychiatric Unit provides short-term (5-14 days) care for clients (9-17) focused on the management and stabilization of acute mental health needs.
 The program provides specialized family counselling and mental health support, with the potential for in-home family support and follow-up following discharge.

 The Community Psychiatric Unit provides:

 - A streamlined intake process from Alberta Health Services emergency departments or other acute care units

 - Alberta Health Services transportation to the program

 - Family-mediated visitation and brief solution-focused family therapy

 - 24-hour crisis support for children on-site and their families in the community

 - Access to additional therapeutic and assessment services including occupational therapy, expressive arts therapies, speech and language therapy, etc. (at an additional cost)

 - Short-term psychiatric care, and medication management and review